ademirsoy/currency-converter/Readme.md

 - Finally, we can easily cache these values in JVM in a HashMap, but it wouldn't fit for a clustered environment as we need a central cache that every instance should share.
   Hence, it's recommended to use high available, distributed caching tools such as Redis, Hazelcast, etc.

+### External Provider Health
+- External providers periodically update their APIs and eventually stop supporting old versions.
+  For instance Exchange Rate API returns a field time_eol that shows expected time of depreciation.
+  This should create an alert in this application and necessary changes should be implemented urgently.
+- Depending on the subscription to external providers, supported currencies are limited.
+  For instance Currency Layer API only supports USD currency in the free plan.
+  If free plan will remain to be used, then randomized logic to choose external providers should be enhanced to forward non-USD currencies directly to the other API.
+- A circuit breaker mechanism can be implemented when choosing the external provider.
+  For example when the program hits the limit of max number of requests, or faces a rate limit, then it would be wise to prevent requests to that external provider for a reasonable time.